Bella Hadid, The Weeknd Sending Secret Messages? What You Need To See

 “I actually asked her to be on the artwork for Beauty Behind the Madness,” he said.
 “My motive was literally to work with her.”

 He was persistent in making the then 19-year-old model his muse.
 She finally accepted after he asked to meet her “face-to-face.”
 As for the relationship, he admits that it “just kind of fell into my lap.”
-The then 25-year-old R&B singer say he “probably would’ve f***ed it up” if he had met Hadid two years prior.
+The then 25-year-old R&B singer said he “probably would’ve f***ed it up” if he had met Hadid two years prior.

 “But I’m more – how do I say it? – clear-thinking now,” he added.